 Secondly, faith changes how we live.
 We will have reverence and awe of God, evidenced by obedience to His commands.

 Today’s passage is one of warning.
-God says, “I do not change; therefore, give thanks and fear me.”
+God says, “I do not change; therefore, give thanks and obey me.”
 Both of these actions require faith.

 I urge you to examine your heart.
 Do you show evidence of faith, or do you turn to false gods after rashly promising to follow God?